vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests-/draft-contreras-opsawg-scheduling-oam-tests.md

 ## OAM test sequence

 The OAM test sequence model consists of a collection of OAM unitary tests that are executed based on specified time constraints, repetitions, ordering, and reporting outputs.
 These sequences provide a structured approach to running multiple OAM tests in a coordinated manner.
 Each OAM test sequence references a OAM unitary test type with its concrete parameters.
 Each OAM test sequence has two temporal parameters: "period-of-time" and "recurrence".
-Both are imported from the "ietf-schedule" module from {{!I-D.draft-ma-opsawg-ucl-acl}}. "period-of-time" identifies the period values that contain a precise period of time, while "recurrence" identifies the properties that contain a recurrence rule specification. "unitary-test-status" enumerates the state of the OAM test.
+Both are imported from the "ietf-schedule" module from {{!I-D.ietf-netmod-schedule-yang}}. "period-of-time" identifies the period values that contain a precise period of time, while "recurrence" identifies the properties that contain a recurrence rule specification. "unitary-test-status" enumerates the state of the OAM test.
 Finally, "test-sequence-status" shows the state of the OAM test sequence.

 An example of the proposed structure {{oam-test-sequence-tree-st}}.